 New Dispensation in Spiritualism:

 a worldwide call, from Spirit, to uplift the work of Spirit and to help

 guide Spiritualism away from simple phenomena to a greater understanding of

-the universal and religious implications of Spirit
+the universal and religious implications of Spirit communion and

-A series of biographical sketches of some of the pioneer mediums,
+of biographical sketches of some of the pioneer mediums, proponents, and

-What, exactly, are the differences between Spiritualism; Modern
+exactly, are the differences between Spiritualism; Modern Spiritualism; the

 Questions on Spiritualism.

 many can you answer?
 All students of Spiritualism should know the answers

 to these questions.
-Remember: an effective proponent
+Remember: an effective proponent is an informed

-NDC began publishing a monthly magazine, known as The Sower.
+publishing a monthly magazine, known as The Sower.
 Our Church was

 our newsletter is called The Sower.